GetHubMax/ExcelUnity/README.md

 3. Make a Editor and Plugins folder in the Unity Project Assets folder
 4. Copy GemBox.SpreadSheet in the Pigun folder.
 (Only Net20)
 5. Copy in ExcelUnityWindow.cs into Editor folder.
+6. In Edit> Project Settings > Player> Optimization, set compatibility form ".net 2.0 subset" to ".net 2.0".
+This is a bandage to fix an error, see Build error belong.

 ## Errors and Future Goals